-While David and I strongly encourage you to visit the link above and read our article, the following is a high-level summary of the items it touches on:
+While I strongly encourage you to visit the link above and read our article, the following is a high-level summary of the items it touches on:

 • Nevada’s lengthy time period applicable to its Rule Against Perpetuities law (365 years).
 The duration of this time period allows inpiduals and families to dramatically increase their wealth over successive generations by shielding it from estate and generation skipping transfer tax.

 • Virtual Representation laws that make it easier for unascertainable beneficiaries (e.g., unborn children) to have their interests represented in the context of trust administration.